ErpNetDocs/tech/advanced/calculated-attributes/operators/formatstring.md

 > [!NOTE]
-> For more information about the supported format specifiers, see @(Format Specifiers).
+> For more information about the supported format specifiers, see [Format Specifiers](../reference/format-specifiers.md).

 ## Example